 Thinking about getting a dog that has the sought-after Goldendoodle temperament?
 That's an Excellent C

-Nothing But Smarts
+Nothing but Smarts

 Early training with treats and praise will give you a well-trained and reliable adult dog.